|Patriots' offensive line fails Brady in Super Bowl|

 Their inability to protect Brady was a major reason the Patriots' quest for perfection ended with a disappointing, history-making 17-14 loss.

-low 24 times this season playing behind a line that produced three Pro Bowlers in Koppen, left tackle Matt Light and left guard Logan Mankins.
+Coming in, Brady had been sacked a career-low 24 times this season playing behind a line that produced three Pro Bowlers in center Dan Koppen, left tackle Matt Light and left guard Logan Mankins.
 Throw in right guard Stephen Neal and right tackle Nick Kaczur, and Brady played most of his record-breaking season not having to worry much about getting hit by bloodthirsty defenders.

-They sure did, and left Brady wondering what hit him.
-Brady simply had no time to find Randy Moss and his other targets on a regular basis against the Giants.
+Brady simply had no time to find Randy Moss, Wes Welker and his other targets on a regular basis against the Giants.
 He should've known he was in for a long day when he was sacked by Kawika Mitchell and Justin Tuck on consecutive plays midway through the second quarter.

 It didn't help that Neal left after Tuck's sack, and didn't return.